 Imagine a marketplace for physiotherapy.
 A place where patients can search and evaluate the perfect therapist for their personal need based on price, patient rating and therapist profiles.
-We had the chance to talk to Jas Chahal and Parag Desai, co-founders of therapia.life and alumni of the Global Executive MBA HSG.
+We had the chance to talk to Jas Chahal and Parag Desai, co-founders of therapia.com and alumni of the Global Executive MBA HSG.

 What is the concept behind “Therapia”?